-HIS 102 WESTERN CIVILIZATION II

-This course is a continuation of HIS 101; it surveys development of the modern western world from the era of the Renaissance and Reformation to the present.
+HIS 102 WESTERN CIVILIZATION II 3 Hrs.
+PREREQUISITE: ENG 093 or equivalent placement in ENG 101 This course is a continuation of HIS 101; it surveys development of the modern western world from the colonial, Revolutionary, early national and antebellum periods.
+It concludes with the Civil War and Reconstruction.

 HIS 201 UNITED STATES HISTORY I 3 Hrs.

-This course surveys United States history during colonial, Revolutionary, early national and antebellum periods.
-It concludes with the Civil War and Reconstruction.
+PREREQUISITE: ENG 093 or equivalent placement in ENG 101 This course surveys United States history during